 While Theresa was getting her doctorate in molecular and cell biology at Berkeley, we spent most of our spare time traveling to Yosemite for rock climbing.
 So when we had the chance to take a long hiatus after her postdoc, we came to Yosemite with the plan of climbing when we felt good and job-hunting on our rest days.

-Now, four years into it (writing this in April 2014), we have a bit of perspective.
+Now, eight years into it (writing this in July 2018), we have a bit of perspective.
 When we started, we just knew that we wanted to treat people the way we would want to be treated ourselves.
 We didn’t want to nickel and dime people with add-on charges or leave them to fend for themselves with cast-off utensils in the kitchen that weren’t good enough for us.
 We wanted our place to be relaxing and feel like home and, in fact, one of the most common comments we get from people is they felt like they were coming home at the end of a day.